parallax background

 Generating Green Energy from Renewable Sources

-Our Birch Energy business operates several anaerobic digestion plants, which uses sources such as sugar beet pulp, maize, and livestock manure to produce green energy.
+We operate several anaerobic digestion plants, which use sources such as sugar beet pulp, maize, and livestock manure to produce green energy.
 The resulting energy is used directly at our site or exported to the local energy grid.
-Our energy production is equivalent to around 99% of Birch Lime’s total power needs.
+Our energy production is equivalent to around 99% of our lime production's total power needs.
 Solid and liquid digestates also yield fertilizer used at local farms.
-Our Birch Solutions business assists customers with optimizing and running their own anaerobic digestion plants, contributing to industry-wide adoption of greener energy sources.

 These are a few examples of the work that Singleton Birch is carrying out to demonstrate its commitment to sustainable development and to enable the Company to work with its stakeholders to deliver environmental benefits from our operations.